-- Include pertinent findings from autopsy reports if the patient dies within four months of the diagnosis of cancer. - Exclude data about progression of disease since the time of the original diagnosis. - o Progression of Disease: Any regional or distant metastasis known to have developed after the stage at diagnosis was established.
+- Include pertinent findings from autopsy reports if the patient dies within four months of the diagnosis of cancer. - Exclude data about progression of disease since the time of the original diagnosis. - Progression of Disease: Any regional or distant metastasis known to have developed after the stage at diagnosis was established.

-- Prostate biopsy 1/10/15 is diagnostic of Adenocarcinoma.
+- Prostate biopsy 1/10/20 is diagnostic of Adenocarcinoma.
 There is no suspicion of and/or evidence of disease beyond the prostate.
-On 2/28/15 the patient underwent a Radical prostatectomy.
-He was seen again on 4/28/15 complaining of hip pain.
-On 5/1/15 Bone scan reveals bony metastases. - The subsequent findings of bony mets, even though within four months from diagnosis would be excluded when coding stage at diagnosis. - A patient is undergoing first course treatment and then develops new symptoms or is not responding to treatment, and upon investigation is found to have disease progression. - The progression of disease would be excluded when coding the stage at diagnosis. - Documentation of treatment failure and/or disease progression signifies the end of the first course of treatment. - Sometimes stage may be stated incorrectly in the medical record due to a typographical, transcription, or similar error.
+On 2/28/20 the patient underwent a Radical prostatectomy.
+He was seen again on 4/28/20 complaining of hip pain.
+On 5/1/20 Bone scan reveals bony metastases.
+The subsequent findings of bony mets, even though within four months from diagnosis would be excluded when coding stage at diagnosis. - 2.
+A patient is undergoing first course treatment and then develops new symptoms or is not responding to treatment, and upon investigation is found to have disease progression.
+The progression of disease would be excluded when coding the stage at diagnosis. - Documentation of treatment failure and/or disease progression signifies the end of the first course of treatment. - Sometimes stage may be stated incorrectly in the medical record due to a typographical, transcription, or similar error.
 If the stage recorded in one report is clearly contradicted in another, query the physician or the registry's medical consultant.
-Do not code stage based on information that appears to be inaccurate.
+Do not code stage based on information that appears to be inaccurate. - See, Appendix Q For additional staging information related to Site-Specific Data Items (SSDIs).

-V.9.1 Staging Requirements 2014-2018
+V.9.1 Staging Requirements

-Staging requirements have evolved over the past four years.
-This page provides a view of the changes at a glance.
+Staging requirements have evolved over the years.
+This page provides a view of the changes over the last few years at a glance.

 - Methods commonly used to determine stage are the American Joint Committee on Cancer (AJCC) TNM staging system, SEER Summary Stage, SEER Extent of Disease, Site-Specific Data Items, and Collaborative Stage: - AJCC TNM: Used in the clinical setting by physicians to define spread of disease to make appropriate treatment decisions, determine prognosis, and measure end results.
 Refer to the most current AJCC Cancer Staging Manual for coding instructions. - SEER Summary Stage: Used by Epidemiologists and researchers where cases are grouped into standardized and simplified broad categories to ensure consistent definitions over time.
-Refer to the most current SEER Summary Stage Manual for coding instructions. - SEER Extent of Disease: Reflects a combination of clinical and pathologic information.
+Refer to the most current SEER Summary Stage 2018 Manual for coding instructions. - SEER Extent of Disease: Reflects a combination of clinical and pathologic information.
 Permits staging of all cancer types.
 Allows calculation of a combined "best" stage.
-Refer to the most current SEER Extent of Disease General Instructions for coding. - Site-Specific Data I tems: Consist of additional prognostic factors or schema discriminators, which are cancer site-specific.
-Some are used in combination with staging systems variables to determine or derive a stage. - Refer to the most current Site-Specific Data Items Manual for coding instructions. - See, Appendix Q Index to Site-Specific Data Items (SSDIs) for the CCR requirement for Schema Discriminators 1-3. - Collaborative Stage: Collection of Collaborative Stage data items and/or Site-Specific Factors were in effect from January 1, 2004 through December 31, 2017.
+Refer to the most current SEER Extent of Disease General Instructions for coding. - Site-Specific Data Items: Consist of additional prognostic factors or schema discriminators, which are cancer site-specific.
+Some are used in combination with staging systems variables to determine or derive a stage. - Refer to the most current Site-Specific Data Items Manual for coding instructions. - See, Appendix Q Site-Specific Data Items (SSDIs) for the CCR requirement for Schema Discriminators 1-3. - For staging requirements prior to 2018, please see Archived Volume I Use case year of diagnosis to determine which Volume I to choose.

+Staging Requirements 2018-2021

-Staging Requirements 2014-2018 Staging System Data/Collection 2014 2015 2016 2017 2018 AJCC TNM 8 th Edition Clinical & Path Stage Directly Coded N/A Required from CoC facilities only SEER 2018 Extent of Disease (EOD) Directly Coded N/A Required from ALL facilities Summary Stage 2018 Directly Coded N/A Required from ALL facilities
+Staging System Data/Collection 2018-2021 AJCC TNM 8 th Edition Clinical & Path Stage Directly Coded Required from CoC facilities only, for cases diagnosed 2018 + AJCC TNM Cervix 9 th Version Required from CoC facilities only, for cases diagnosed 2021 + SEER 2018 Extent of Disease (EOD) Directly Coded Required from ALL facilities for cases diagnosed 2018 +

+Summary Stage 2018 Directly Coded